Threshold of originality: Mechanically produced works

 The limitation of copyright to "works of authorship" also implies an author.
 This appears to mean that a human created the work, using the requisite creativity.
 In a work made through a completely mechanical process, copyright might be denied on the basis that no one was the "author".

 Difficulties arise when attempting to determine the boundary line between mechanical or random processes and instances in which the slight intervention of a human agent results in the production of a copyrightable work.
 The Congressional Office of Technology Assessment posited that the question is open as to whether computers are unlike other tools of creation in that they are possible of being co-creators.
-The U.S. Copyright Office has taken the position that "in order to be entitled to copyright registration, a work must be the product of human authorship.
+The US Copyright Office has taken the position that "in order to be entitled to copyright registration, a work must be the product of human authorship.
 Works produced by mechanical processes or random selection without any contribution by a human author are not registrable."